The Sustainable Fashion Movement in Canada (and Beyond)

 Hemp in the textile industry

 It is important to note that the plants referred to as hemp and marijuana are not one and the same.
 Both are members of the Cannabis plant species, but they are two distinct varieties.
-Despite the scientific research that explains their differences—particularly that marijuana contains high levels of THC (the compound responsible for the plant’s psychoactive effect) while hemp does not—there are many who strongly oppose its cultivation.
-In fact, the Drug Enforcement Agency in the United States has historically made it nearly impossible to grow hemp, but in June 2018, the US Senate voted to legalize hemp farming and it’s expected to become legal in September 2018.
-Regardless of its controversy, hemp fabric has become a popular choice in the sustainable fashion movement.
+Despite the scientific research that explains their differences — particularly that marijuana contains high levels of THC (the compound responsible for the plant’s psychoactive effect) while hemp does not — there are many who strongly oppose its cultivation.
+In fact, the Drug Enforcement Agency in the United States has historically made it nearly impossible to grow hemp, but in June 2018, the U.S. Senate voted to legalize hemp farming and it became legal in December 2018.
+Regardless of its controversy, hemp fabric has become a popular choice in the sustainable fabric movement.
 When blended with other fabrics such as silk or organic cotton, it creates a luxe fabric that can even be seen on many a red (or green!) carpet.

 Thrift shopping as sustainable fashion

-Only in recent years has the vintage or second-hand option been specifically referred to as “sustainable fashion”.
-This is mainly due to the fact that we now have documentation that records and reports the amount of textiles that end up in landfill each year.
-According to the website, Waste Reduction Week in Canada, North Americans contribute an astonishing 9.5 million tonnes of textiles to landfill every year!
+Only in recent years has the vintage or secondhand option been specifically referred to as “sustainable fashion”.
+This is mainly due to the fact that we now have documentation that records and reports the amount of textiles that end up in landfills each year.
+According to the website, Waste Reduction Week in Canada, North Americans contribute an astonishing 9.5 million tonnes of textiles to landfills every year!